phossa2/di/README.md

   - Shared or single scope

-    By default, service instances in the container is shared inside the container, actually they have the scope of `Container::SCOPE_SHARED`.
+    By default, service instances in the container are shared inside the container.
+    Actually they have the scope of `Container::SCOPE_SHARED`.
 If users want different instance each time, they may either use the method `one()` or define the service with `Container::SCOPE_SINGLE` scope.